 Testing machine encoder

-The encoder of the testing machine consists of a photoelectric code disc with a shaft in the center, on which there are circular and dark engraved lines, and is read by photoelectric transmitter and receiver devices to obtain four groups of sine wave signals combined into A, B, C, D, Each sine wave has a phase difference of 90 degrees (relative to a cycle of 360 degrees).
+The encoder of the testing machine consists of a photoelectric code disc with a shaft in the center, on which there are circular and dark engraved lines, and is read by photoelectric transmitter and receiver devices to obtain four groups of sine wave signals combined into A, B, C, D Each sine wave has a phase difference of 90 degrees (relative to a cycle of 360 degrees).
 The C and D signals are reversed and superimposed on the A and B phases to enhance the stable signal; in addition, a Z-phase pulse is output per revolution.
 Represents the zero reference position.
-Since the phases A and B differ by 90 degrees, the encoder's forward and reverse rotation can be judged by comparing the phase A or the B phase.
+Since the phases A and B are different by 90 degrees, the encoder's forward and reverse rotation can be judged by comparing whether the A phase is the first or the B phase.
 The zero reference position of the encoder can be obtained through the zero pulse.

-The materials of the encoder code disc of the testing machine are glass, metal, plastic.
-The glass code disc is made of thin engraved lines deposited on the glass, which has good thermal stability and high precision.
-The metal code disc is directly engraved with and impassable lines, which is not easy But because the metal has a certain thickness, the accuracy is limited, and its thermal stability is an order of magnitude worse than that of glass.
-The plastic code disc is economical, and its cost is low, but the accuracy, thermal stability, and life are required.
+The materials of the encoder code disk of the testing machine are glass, metal, plastic.
+The glass code disk is deposited on the glass with very thin scribe lines, which has good thermal stability and high accuracy.
+The metal code disk is directly scribed by pass and impassability, which is not easy But because the metal has a certain thickness, the accuracy is limited, and its thermal stability is an order of magnitude worse than that of glass.
+The plastic code disc is economical, and its cost is low, but accuracy, thermal stability, and life are required.
 Worse.

 Resolution—The number of open or dark engraved lines provided by the encoder of the testing machine per 360 degrees of rotation is called resolution, also called resolution indexing, or directly called the number of lines, generally 5 to 10,000 lines per revolution.

-okplazas.com specializes in selling various testing machine encoders, and can provide testing machine encoder selection, testing machine encoder quotation, testing machine encoder installation guidance, testing machine encoder maintenance and other services, welcome to consult!
+okplazas.com specializes in the production and sales of various testing machine encoders, and can provide testing machine encoder selection, testing machine encoder quotation, testing machine encoder installation guidance, testing machine encoder maintenance and other services, welcome to consult!